Knee

 What is the difference between microfracture and MACI?

-Microfracture stimulates fibrocartilage fill from bone marrow — a single-stage procedure with rapid recovery but inferior cartilage quality and durability for larger lesions.
-MACI implants cultured chondrocytes on a collagen scaffold to produce hyaline-like cartilage repair tissue — a two-stage procedure with superior histological outcomes for defects > 2 cm².
+Microfracture stimulates fibrocartilage fill from bone marrow.
+It is a single-stage procedure with rapid recovery but inferior cartilage quality and durability for larger lesions.
+MACI implants cultured chondrocytes on a collagen scaffold to produce hyaline-like cartilage repair tissue.
+It is a two-stage procedure with superior histological outcomes for defects > 2 cm².

 Can I still get a knee replacement if my cartilage restoration procedure fails?